Emmet County, Michigan

 Emmet County is a county located in the U.S. state of Michigan.
-It is the northernmost county in the Lower Peninsula.
-As of the 2020 Census, the population was 34,112, making it the second-most populous county in Northern Michigan (behind Grand Traverse County).
+As of the 2020 census, the population was 34,112, making it the second-most populous county in Northern Michigan (behind Grand Traverse County).
 The county seat is Petoskey, which is also the county's largest city.

 Emmet County is located at the top of the Lower Peninsula of Michigan, bounded on the west by Lake Michigan and on the north by the Straits of Mackinac.
 Its rural areas are habitat for several endangered species.
 Long a center of occupation by the Odawa people, today the county is the base for the federally recognized Little Traverse Bay Bands of Odawa Indians.